 Working while you study is an excellent way to help fund your studies.
 Many employers are keen to hire students for short-term work.
 One of the easiest ways to find suitable jobs is through Student Job Search

-As long as you're currently studying at UCOL Te Pūkenga, have applied to study in the next semester, or have recently graduated, you can use the service to search for jobs in your area.
-Note that international students can only work up to 20 hours per week during term time.
+If you're currently studying at UCOL, have applied to study in the next semester, or have recently graduated, you can use the service to search for jobs in your area.
+International students can only work up to 20 hours per week during term.

 Top